 Retirement’s Unknown Variables

 Life expectancy is a big problem for retirement as we can’t predict when our last day will be.
 The experts got it wrong for the major pension plans in Canada as many were, and still are, underfunded.
-Not only that, the low interest rate market compounded the effect of longer age expectancy.
-How do you think you can manage to sustained your retirement in those conditions if you take money out ?
+Not only that, the low-interest rate market compounded the effect of longer age expectancy.
+How do you think you can manage to sustain your retirement in those conditions if you take money out?

 Risks when investing is attributed to the market fluctuations.
 If the market fluctuations don’t affect your income, which is the case with dividends, then what’s the risk?
 The risk becomes inherent to the corporations and their ability to stay in business and make profits.
 Even when you look back at 2009, only some blue chip companies stopped paying dividends and some others stopped increasing their dividends but many continued not only to pay but also to increase their dividends.
 Even when the shares were trading at a discount.
 In short, the dividend income was safe while the portfolio value fluctuated temporarily.